Crew safe, 7 detained after UK special forces raid tanker

 LONDON (AP) — All crew members of an oil tanker that was stormed by British naval special forces after a group of stowaways threatened violence are “safe and well,” the ship‘s operator confirmed Monday.

 Seven people were detained in the raid, which unfolded in the English Channel after darkness fell on Sunday.
 Special Boat Service commandos were lowered by rope from helicopters onto the Nave Andromeda, whose crew had locked themselves in a secure part of the ship known as the citadel.
-Within minutes, the stowaways were in custody.
+Within minutes, the stowaways — believed to be from Nigeria — were in custody.

 The Special Boat Service is the elite maritime counter-terrorism unit of the Royal Navy.